rari0/fitness-counter/README.md

 # Fitness Counter

-This is a Fitness Counter developed for start2impact project
+This is a Fitness Counter developed for start2impact project.

 ## About the project